cjcon90/country-quiz/README.md

   - Selected button corresponds to answer given when "Submit" button is pressed
   - User can change their mind, and selecting another button will change their stored answer
   - Buttons always feature three different options to select
-  - The correct answer ia always featured in the options
+  - The correct answer is always featured in the options
   - Options are given in ascending order
   - The correct answer randomly appears as the 1st, 2nd or 3rd option
   - Populations are clearly legible and thousands/millions are separated by commas